Goomeo/rabbit-hapi/README.md

 | options               | Message options                                   | -                 |
 | options.contentType   | Content MIME type                                 | application/json  |
 | options.persistent    | If true, message will survive a broker restart    | true              |

+### Debug mode

+When debug is activated, if consumer fails during message treatment, message will be also queue in a specific queue.
+Queue can be named in `options.debug.queue`.
+If not, name will be the original queue's name plus `debug`.

 ## Server Methods